 This course may be taken prior to or during the same term.

 Undergraduate students are expected to maintain a 2.00 or higher cumulative UWF GPA.
 Students are in good standing if they meet the minimum GPA standards based on GPA hours.
+A student must be in good academic standing in order to graduate.

 Students on probation or suspension are not considered to be in good academic standing.